Houston concert deaths spur calls for independent review - NewsBreak

 Adelman said private forensic analysis experts independently investigated the Indiana stage collapse, examining the stage roof engineering and crowd management.

-“A good example of what I hope we see here,” Adelman said of Houston.
+“A good example of what I hope we see here,” Adelman said of the investigation in Houston.

 Finner has defended how long it took for the concert to be called off after the first signs of trouble.
 The police chief said his department immediately notified concert organizers after noticing that attendees were “going down.”
 The event was called off 40 minutes later after discussions that included the fire department and NRG Park officials.

-Note: This story has been updated to correct the name of the county judge’s spokesman to Rafael Lemaitre, not Maitre.